levkk/rwf/docs/docs/controllers/websockets.md

 ### How do WebSockets work?

 A WebSocket connection is a TCP connection.
 It's established by sending a regular HTTP request with a special header.
-If the server supports WebSockets, lie Rwf does, it responds by a special response and upgrades the connection to use the WebSocket protocol instead of HTTP.
+If the server supports WebSockets, like Rwf does, it responds with a special response and upgrades the connection to use the WebSocket protocol instead of HTTP.

-WebSockets allow both clients and servers to send text and binary data.
-Rwf supports both formats.
+WebSockets allow both clients and servers to send text and binary data, both of which are supported.

 ## Writing a WebSocket controller